 Steps I took to Increase Fertility with Hashimoto’s

 The products shown below are products I use everyday, have paid for myself and highly recommend.
 None were given to me as part of any promotion.
-As an Amazon Associate I may earn from qualifying purchases you make.
+As an Amazon Associate I may earn a very small amount from qualifying purchases you make.

 If you’re having fertility issues, the list below is exactly what I did to improve my fertility.
 It is supplemental advice to what your doctor has already recommended i.e. hormone testing, temperature and ovulation testing, etc etc.

 Folic Acid is not the same as Folate.
 Women with Hashimoto’s can have issues absorbing folic acid, it can even be detrimental in high quantities.
 Folic Acid is a synthesized version of vitamin B9 that is added to processed foods and commonly used in supplements.
-You need to take it in the methylated, bioavailable form, Folate.
-Try these brands.
-I’ve used both.
+Try to take it in the methylated, bioavailable form, Folate.
+I have used both of these brands.

 Step 2: Take a good prenatal vitamin

 You probably have nutrient deficiencies if you have Hashimoto’s Even though you may not be pregnant yet, get your body geared up with a good prenatal vitamin.
 Again, finding a brand that has the methylated, bioavailable forms of the vitamins is important.
 The supplements should also be free from fillers like soy or gluten.
-I highly recommend taking either of these.
+I have a pregnancy supplement list on Amazon under Pregnancy and Fertility

 Step 3: Avoid alcohol and limit caffeine

 It’s a bummer, I know.
 And maybe you’ve heard it before and thought it was an old wives tale.
 But there is truth to it.
 Alcohol can affect ovulation and lengthen the time it takes to get pregnant.
 In women with Hashimoto’s, drinking alcohol is even worse.
 It can cause thyroid hormone levels to plummet and stimulate immune responses.
 As for caffeine, it can have a negative impact on your adrenal glands and cortisol production.
 Remember everything is interconnected.
-All systems should be at optimal function when trying to get pregnant.
-The slightest thing may throw you off balance.
+Your systems should be at optimal function when trying to get pregnant.

 Step 4: Supplement with Thyroid hormone